AshFoster/mh-plumbing-heating/README.md

 These are outlined in more detail in the [Features](#features) section below.

+Originally I had planned to have the Gallery just above the Testimonials section (which can be see in the [Wireframes](#wireframes)) rather than the other way round.
+The reason I swapped the order was due to how the colours of each section looked in that particular order.
+This is explained in more detail in the [Colour Scheme](#colour-scheme) section below.

 ### Skeleton Plane

 #### Wireframes

-Three wireframes were created using [Balsamiq](https://balsamiq.com/), for mobiles, tablets, and desktops.
+Three wireframes - for mobiles, tablets, and desktops- were created using [Balsamiq](https://balsamiq.com/).

-Here are the links to them:
+Here are links to each of them:

 - [Mobile Wireframe](assets/wireframes/mobile-wireframe.pdf)
 - [Tablet Wireframe](assets/wireframes/tablet-wireframe.pdf)